Ram Pothineni Shares An Adorable Picture With His Newborn Nephew; Check Out

 A post shared by RAm POthineni (@ram_pothineni) on Mar 5, 2020 at 3:48am PST

-In the above picture, Ram can be seen holding cutie pie Siddhanth in his hands.
+In the above picture, Ram can be seen holding cutie pie Sidhanth in his hands.
 His fans can't miss the happiness which one can see on Ram Pothineni's face.
 He is seen wearing off-white checkered kurta in the picture.
 The RED star is looking dapper in beard look.

 Coming back to Ram Pothineni's films, the actor will next be seen in Telugu remake of Tamil film, Thadam, RED.
 Directed by Kishore Tirumala, Ram will be seen playing a dual role in RED.
 The actor is playing a cop in the film while another character will be having a grey shade.